Performance Breakdown

 This product was excellent at cleaning hair on the carpet, but it got a lower percentage with long hair strands.

 It picked up between 82 and 92 percent with nine and twelve-inch strands.
-And I used more than a gram worth of hair, so it’s a good chunk.
+And I used more than a gram’s worth of hair, so it’s a substantial amount.

-Cleaning the brush roll isn’t difficult since the fins prevent hair from wrapping tightly on the roller, but you (may) need to use scissors to remove long strands.
+Cleaning the brush roll isn’t difficult, as the fins prevent hair from wrapping tightly around the roller.
+However, you may need to use scissors to remove long strands.

-The large dustbin helps it hold lots of hair, and if you need to clean lots of pet hair, put this product on your shortlist.
+The large dustbin helps it hold a lot of hair, and if you need to clean a lot of pet hair, put this product on your shortlist.

-One issue with emptying debris is (long) hair wrapping on the bottom part of the dustbin; it doesn’t fall even when it opens.
+One issue with emptying debris is (long) hair wrapping around the bottom part of the dustbin; it doesn’t fall even when it opens.

 But clumps of dust or shorter hair strands will fall when you open the dustbin.